heitor-azambuja/filter-design-by-optimization/README.md

 # Filter design by optimization
-This code finds the factors of dinite impulse respone (FIR) digital filters transfer functions using Traditional Particle Swarm and Tribes variation optimization algorithms.
+This code finds the factors of finite impulse respone (FIR) digital filters transfer functions using Traditional Particle Swarm and Tribes variation optimization algorithms.
-It uses the general polynomial of analog filters transfer function.

 ## Instalation